-Fred Hargesheimer joined the 6th Photographic Reconnaissance Group, 8th Photographic Reconnaissance Squadron during early 1942.
-On September 14, 1942 he ferried F-4 Lightning 41-2098 from Melbourne to Townsville.
-Afterwards, flew reconnaissance missions from 14 Mile Drome near Port Moresby over Japanese occupied airfields and targets on New Guinea and New Britain.
+During early 1942, Hargesheimer was assigned to the 5th Air Force (5th AF), 6th Photographic Reconnaissance Group (6th PRG), 8th Photographic Reconnaissance Squadron (8th PRS) "Eight Ballers".
+On September 14, 1942 he flew F-4 Lightning 41-2098 from Melbourne to Townsville.
+As a F-5 Lightning pilot, he flew photographic reconnaissance missions from 14 Mile Drome (Schwimmer) near Port Moresby over Japanese occupied areas on New Guinea and New Britain.

-Back in America, he wondered what he could to to repay
+Back in America, Hargesheimer wondered what he could to to repay

 the villagers who had saved his life.
 Hargesheimer concluded that education

 and health services would be his gifts to the Nakanai people.
 Postwar, he saved

 and returned to New Guinea in 1960 and in 1964 donated money to establish two schools: Ewasse

 Airmen's Memorial school and the Noau Primary school in West New Britain.
 He